-The largest, called Promontory, would include 218 units on the west side of Four Mile Road, beyond the old Bershenyi farm house.
+The largest, called Promontory, would include 218 units on the east side of Four Mile Road, on the Glenwood Springs side of the old Bershenyi farm house.

-The other two neighborhoods, called South Meadow and Homestead, would include another 195 units between them, situated in the hay fields east of the road overlooking the Roaring Fork Valley.
+The other two neighborhoods, called South Meadow and Homestead, would include another 195 units between them, situated in the valley west of the road overlooking the Roaring Fork Valley.